duckduckgo/duckduckgo-help-pages/_docs/privacy/web-tracking-protections.md

 | Mac app | Clears all browsing history and data.
 Can also clear data for visited sites per-tab and per-window.
 Automatic clearing on restart on our product roadmap. |

-### Cookie Consent Pop-Up Management
+### Cookie Consent Pop-up Management

 Cookie consent pop-ups often use dark design patterns to get you to accept the least private option.
-When DuckDuckGo detects a cookie consent pop-up on sites you visit, we can automatically set your cookie preferences to instead maximize privacy and minimize cookies, then close the pop-up.
+When DuckDuckGo detects a cookie consent pop-up on sites you visit, we can try to automatically set your cookie preferences to instead maximize privacy and minimize cookies, then close the pop-up.
+For sites that don't provide an option to manage cookie preferences, we simply try to hide the pop-up.
+In these cases, automatically hiding the pop-up is often still more private than selecting one of the limited options made available (e.g., “Accept All Cookies”).
 We currently offer coverage for approximately 80% of the top 250 websites in the UK and Germany and plan to expand coverage to additional websites over time.

 Visit Settings in our supported apps and extensions to enable this feature.
 You can review [our open source code][github-autoconsent] for this feature.
 This type of protection is not offered in most popular browsers by default.